PKelly429/PKelly429.github.io/docs/RTS Prototype/Handling Commands.md

 }
 ```

-Next there are two overrides, the regular command for simple actions (such as the Debug Command created here) and a generic command that can be used to create more complex commands requiring data.
-The Move command for example takes a Vector3.
+Next there are two implementations, a regular command for simple actions (such as the Debug Command created here) and a generic command that can be used to create more complex commands requiring data.
+The Move command for example is a Command\<Vector3\>.

-These scripts define an event that can be subscribed to.
+These scripts contain an event that can be subscribed to.
 When a unit is selected it subscribes to all commands it has been configured for.
+This allows all selected units to respond to a command.

 The simple command immediately calls the event when pressed.